vteague/contactTracing/README.md

 This created a privacy issue, allowing for tracking and re-identification of devices, but also a functionality issue, as expired tracing IDs will not be counted as valid encounters.

 ### 23. The Android app silently fails to function if "Location" is disabled
-Status: Fixed (pending UI changes)
+Status: Fixed in v1.0.39 (pending UI changes)
 Type: Functionality, Privacy
 Affects: Android
 More info: [GitHub issue](https://github.com/AU-COVIDSafe/mobile-android/issues/6)

 Privacy-conscious users may disable the "Location" global setting on Android.
 As Bluetooth scanning allows an app to detect the presence of positioning beacons, having location disabled prevents an app from being able to scan for BLE devices.

 COVIDSafe fails to detect this condition and will silently fail to scan for other devices.
+This prevents two Android phones that both have "Location" off from exchanging TempIDs.
+However, it should not prevent an Android phone with "Location" off from successfully exchanging TempIDs both ways in the peripheral role, with another phone that is either an iPhone or an Android phone with "Location" on.

-The core issue was fixed in v1.0.39 however there are some [UI problems that need to be addressed](https://github.com/AU-COVIDSafe/mobile-android/issues/13).
+The core issue was fixed in v1.0.39 however there are some [UI problems that need to be addressed when "Location" is off](https://github.com/AU-COVIDSafe/mobile-android/issues/13).
+The main screen tells users that it is not active, when it is active and working in most circumstances, as described above.

 ###  24. 🚨 The app doesn't auto-update 🚨
 Status: **Not fixed**